-The International Center is responsible for the recruitment and admission of undergraduate international students and support of all international students.
-Along with a comprehensive orientation for all new international students, the International Center provides immigration information and assists students and scholars in maintaining the regulations set forth by the Department of Homeland Security.
+The International Center provides a comprehensive orientation for all new internationl students, offers immigration information, and assists students and scholars in maintaining the regulations set forth by the Department of Homeland Security.
 The International Center is the primary support for all international students, guests, and scholars.

-Finally, the International Center works with a variety of on- and off-campus groups to coordinate and facilitate international programming, including the International Education Week, Taste of the World cultural showcase, and the Asian Lunar New Year Celebration.
+Finally, the International Center works with a variety of on- and off-campus groups to coordinate and facilitate inter-

+UNIVERSITY COLLEGE--NATIONAL STUDENT EXCHANGE/MCNAIR/TRIO/UNDERGRADUATE RESEARCH national programming, including the International Education Week, Taste of the World cultural showcase, and the Asian Lunar New Year Celebration.